Seat Mod FAQ

 outbound) with your modification payment.
 Please note that if I handle your return from my end I only ship regular ground and the

 carrier is at my discretion.
-I do not return ship using the Postal Service
+I do not return ship using the Postal Service.
+Also if you can return ship to a business address (your work

 If you open an account (You must open an account, you will not have the option of creating a return shipment with a one time credit